Hunting wino and higgsino dark matter at the muon collider with disappearing tracks: Long lived charged particles at colliders

 As an appetiser to our main result, we present kinematical distributions for a MuC with $\sqrt{s} = 10$ TeV and the FCC-hh ($pp, \sqrt{s}=100$ TeV) in Figure~\ref{fig:fcc_vs_muc_distros}, for thermal higgsinos (left) and winos (right).

 In the upper panel we plot the \pT of the \chipm, and of the corresponding additional radiation (jet for FCC-hh, photon for the MuC).
-From the upper panel we immediately see that both the chargino and the radiated object have a harder \pT at the MuC than at the FCC-hh.
+From the upper panel we immediately see that the chargino has a harder \pT at the MuC than at the FCC-hh.
 This is an encouraging feature, as higher momentum tracks are less likely to be mimicked by the backgrounds.
-An analogous reasoning applies to the radiated photon, which could provide a handle to reject the $\nu \nu \gamma$ background if a selection based on (initial-)final-state radiation is employed.
 In the lower panel we see that while the FCC-hh enjoys a large longitudinal boost, the events at the MuC are far more central.
 This observation supports having a detector with a reduced polar angle acceptance, which is in line with the current plans for the MuC detector design (see Section~\ref{sec:detector}).
 Indeed, selecting parton level tracklets satisfying $|\eta| < 2.44$ keeps 98 (97.5) \% of the thermal wino (higgsino) events.
 In addition, we also see that the maximum Lorentz factor $\beta \gamma$ is smaller at the MuC than at the FCC by about one order of magnitude.
 However the overall distribution has a less significant spread to lower values and the MuC is expected to efficiently detect charged tracks with lower $c \tau$ than the FCC-hh, as we will discuss in Section~\ref{sec:detector}.

-We note that in principle pure wino and higgsino could be probed by indirect detection at e.g. the Cherenkov Telescope Array (CTA)~\cite{Rinchiuso:2020skh} or the AMS-02 experiment~\cite{Krall:2017xij} before the timescale of the next generation of colliders (FCC, MuC, etc).
+We note that in principle pure wino and higgsino could be probed by indirect detection at e.g. the Cherenkov Telescope Array (CTA)~\cite{Hryczuk:2019nql,Rinchiuso:2020skh} or the AMS-02 experiment~\cite{Krall:2017xij} before the timescale of the next generation of colliders (FCC, MuC, etc).
 A potential excess from these indirect detection experiments would not invalidate the collider program, but rather give more strength to it, as a direct probe of the wino and higgsino (including a characterisation of the dark sector particle properties) under controlled conditions would become a necessity.